Hevger/Simple-Woocommerce-Product-Filter/README.md

-# Woocommerce Simple Filter
+# Simple Woocommerce Product Filter
- Simple ajax filter for woocommerce products by custom taxonomies/terms
+ Simple ajax product filter by custom taxonomies/terms

  # Notes
- This isn't a plugin but code for theme developers
+ This isn't a plugin.
+Only simple code for theme development